VRCMG/BetterAVPreview/README.md

 - Integration with ActionMenu.

 To do:
-- Fix bug that when u use the av preview ur avatar expressions wont work (local)
+- Fix bug that after using the av preview ur avatar expressions will stop working (local);
-- Fix bug that the actionmenu keeps opened on the expressions page, leading to it not updating until closing and opening the page again
+- Fix bug that the actionmenu keeps opened on the expressions page, leading to it not updating until closing and opening the page again;
+- Fix bug that the Avatar current parameters get lost when setting the preview;
-- See if fixing the shaders glitch is possible
+- See if fixing the shaders glitch is possible;
-- Implement pop-up to better preview
+- Implement pop-up to better preview;
-- Wait for louky to finish rotator to use his instead of my current one
+- Wait for louky to finish rotator to use his instead of my current one;
-- See if it's possible to use animations
+- See if it's possible to use animations;
-- Implement for av2.0
+- Implement for av2.0.

 ## Installation
 Before installing: